gautam0707/candle-simulator/README.md

 This repository consists of Blender python scripts and corresponding assets to generate variants of the CANDLE dataset.

 # Environment Setup
 Download and install [Blender](https://www.blender.org/).
-Make sure that it's accesible from the command line.
+Make sure that it's accessible from the command line.

 Note: Tests and rendering were performed on version 2.90.
 Unless future versions include breaking changes, functionality should be largely unaffected.
 Will be happy to receive a PR/issue if any issues arise.